nhsconnect/gpconnect/pages/integration/integration_sds_registering_endpoints.md

 {% include important.html content="These requirements apply to provider systems, including those that offer provider and consumer functionality within the same system" %}

-### 3.1 Provider - GP Connect Party Key per practice ###
+### 3.1 Provider - CMA type endpoint to be used ###

-In order to allow for practice specific routing using endpoint, all provider practices SHALL have a unique GP Connect Party Key and ASID, registered in SDS as a "CMA type" endpoint.
+In order to allow for practice specific routing using endpoint, all systems SHALL have a unique GP Connect Party Key and ASID per practice, registered in SDS as a "CMA type" endpoint.

 A CMA type endpoint refers to an endpoint which is a combined MHS system and accredited system endpoint.
 There will be a 1-1 mapping between an Accredited System (uniquely identified by an ASID) record and a Message Handling System (MHS) record.
 A single MHS record SHALL be associated with a given ASID and interaction ID.